CONNECTIONS

 Why Forest School?

-Academic research into the benefits of nature play shows that regular, unstructured and self-directed play in nature supports children in developing improved physical, mental and emotional health as well as greater self-esteem, lowered stress levels and milder symptoms related to ADD, ADHD and anxiety.
+Current academic research into the benefits of nature play shows that regular, unstructured and self-directed play in nature supports children in developing improved physical health, mental and emotional wellness and self-esteem, as well as lowered stress levels and a reduction of symptoms associated with ADD, ADHD and anxiety.

 Spending time in nature, with repeat visits to the same natural areas, allows children opportunities to build self-confidence, emotional regulation skills, motivation and concentration, as well as develop their positive self-image and ecological literacy and connections with the land and the cultures that have been stewarding this land since time immemorial, and continue to do so today, while sharing their knowledge with us.